CEJ2-Robotics/JO1_Electronics/README.md

 # John Deere Tractor Navigation System - Electronics

 <p align="justify">This repository contains the PCB layout for a shield-style board designed to interface with the NUCLEO-H745ZI-Q development board.
 The PCB integrates various components and connection interfaces required for the tractor navigation system developed in collaboration with John Deere, serving as a practical application of embedded systems concepts.
-The implementation details of this electronics design can be found in the <b>embedded software repository</b>.</p>
+The implementation details of this electronics design can be found in the <a href="https://github.com/CEJ2-Robotics/JO1_Embedded">embedded software repository</a>.</p>

 ## System Overview